Does Water Give You Energy? The Link Between Dehydration and Fatigue

 How Dehydration Links To Low Energy

-One of the main symptoms of dehydration is low energy, also called tiredness or fatigue.
+One of the main signs of dehydration is low energy, also called tiredness or fatigue.
 In fact, people with chronic dehydration often feel constant tiredness that just never seems to go away.
 Dehydration can also cause confusion, difficulty thinking, and brain fog.
 Making matters worse, dehydration can result in physical impacts such as weak muscles, muscle pain, and an increased risk of infection such as kidney stones and UTIs.

 Here’s why.
 Water accounts for around 60% of human body weight.
 This water is found in everything from your blood to cells and organs.
 However, this fluid isn’t just made up of plain water.
 It also contains electrolytes such as sodium, magnesium, and potassium.
 Your body needs these minerals and fluid to carry out normal functions.